dragon-dune/dragon-dune/dragon-dune.md

 but the Internet hates ampersands.

 So, let’s justify this thing's existence.
 Dune is a great game, but it has its drawbacks.
+It's been out of print for 30+ years.
 The rules are kind of ambiguous.
 It can take a while to play.
 It can be tough to get 6 players together.
 Rex attempted to iron out some of these idiosyncrasies, but they removed things like binding agreements, which seem fundamentally important to a political wheeling-and-dealing game like Dune.

 About This Game